l20/shop-node-client/README.md

 # Introduction

 > An E-Mall full stack demo based on Vue2.0(front-end) & node(back-end).
-#### Notice: The back-end of this project is closed source,but you can use api.
+#### Tips: The back-end of this project is closed source at present,but you can use api.

 # [demo online](http://shop.alphagoo.cn)